OpenLMIS/openlmis-ref-distro/README.md

   $ curl -LO https://raw.githubusercontent.com/OpenLMIS/openlmis-config/master/.env
   ```

+  Note that 'localhost' will not work here—-it must be an actual IP address (like aaa.bbb.yyy.zzz).
+This is because localhost would be interpreted
+  relative to each container, but providing your workstation's IP address gives an absolute outside location that is reachable from each container.
+  Also note that your BASE_URL will not need the port ":8080" that may be in the environment file template.

 2. Pull all the services, and bring the reference distribution up.
 Since this is actively developed, you __should pull the services frequently__.
   ```
   $ docker-compose pull